13-Day Self-Drive Tour of the Ring Road of Iceland with the Snaefellsnes Peninsula & the Westfjords

 • More

-Next, you’ll drive 23 miles (37 kilometers) to Deildartunguhver, the largest hot spring in Europe.
-Deildartunguhver boasts a rapid flow rate of 380 pints (180 liters) per second.
-However, the water at the Deildartunguhver hot springs heats at a constant 207 F (97 C), making it dangerous to get close to.
+Next, you’ll drive 23 miles (37 kilometers) to Deildartunguhver, a hot spring that boasts a rapid flow rate of 380 pints (180 liters) per second.
+However, the water here naturally maintains a temperature of 207 F (97 C), so it’s best admired from a safe distance.

-Meanwhile, the rapid Barnafoss waterfall is only a few feet from Hraunfossar.
+Next, you'll walk 50 feet (15 meters) toward the Barnafoss Waterfall.
 Because of its sheer power, you’ll experience the water twisting, turning, and foaming right before your eyes.

-On the way back to Reykjavik, take a short break at Fossatun.
-It’s a waterfall said to be guarded by a troll woman named Drifa.
+On the way back to Reykjavik, take a short break at Fossatun, where you’ll find a range of small waterfalls said to be guarded by a troll woman named Drifa.

-To end your thrilling self-drive tour, you’ll spend your final night in the capital, Reykjavik.
+To end your incredible self-drive tour, you’ll spend your final night in the capital, Reykjavik.

 Read more